fwilhelmi/fwilhelmi.github.io/_pages/cv.md

 Short Bio
 ======
-Francesc holds a B.Sc. degree in Telematics Engineering (2015) and an M.Sc. in Intelligent and Interactive Systems (2016), both from Universitat Pompeu Fabra (UPF).
-He is currently pursuing a Ph.D. in Information and Communication Technologies at UPF.
-His Ph.D. thesis is mostly focused on spectral efficiency for high-density wireless networks, with emphasis on multi-agent systems for decentralized and distributed scenarios.
-Francesc is also involved in standardization activities within the ITU-T. In particular, his an active collaborator of the Focus Group on Machine Learning for Future Networks including 5G (FG-ML5G), where he has acted as an editor, a mentor on students projects, and organized a problem statement for the ITU-T AI Challenge.
-With regards to education, Francesc has been a teaching assistant in the “Networks”, “Wireless Multimedia Networks” and “Laboratory Networks” subjects at the UPF from 2015 to present.
+Francesc holds a Ph.D. in Information and Comunnication Technologies (2020), from Universitat Pompeu Fabra (UPF).
+Previously, he obtained a B.Sc. degree in Telematics Engineering (2015) and an M.Sc. in Intelligent and Interactive Systems (2016), also from the UPF.
+He is currently working as a postdoctoral researcher in the Mobile Networks department at Centre Tecnològic de Telecomunicacions de Catalunya (CTTC).
+He is also involved in standardization activities within the ITU-T. In particular, he actively participated in the Focus Group on Machine Learning for Future Networks including 5G (FG-ML5G), where he has acted as an editor, a mentor on students projects, and organized a problem statement for the ITU-T AI Challenge.
+Regarding education, Francesc has been a teaching assistant at the UPF since 2015 and course instructor at Universitat Oberta de Catalunya (UOC) since 2020.
+He has participated in subjects such as "Networks", "Wireless Multimedia Networks", "Laboratory Networks", or "Network and architecture fundamentals".

 **Keywords:** 5G/6G, Artificial Intelligence, IEEE 802.11ax, IEEE 802.11be, Machine Learning, Multi-agent systems, Spatial Reuse, Wireless Networks, WLAN

 Education
 ======
-* Ph.D. in [Wireless Networking](https://www.wnrg.upf.edu/home), September 2020 (expected).
+* Ph.D. in [Wireless Networking](https://www.wnrg.upf.edu/home), October 2020.
+  * Honors: mention cum laude.
-  * Thesis Topic: Towards Spatial Reuse in Future Wireless Local Area Networks: A Sequential Learning Approach.
+  * Thesis title: Towards Spatial Reuse in Future Wireless Local Area Networks: a Sequential Learning Approach.
   * Advisors: [Boris Bellalta, Ph.D.](http://www.dtic.upf.edu/~bbellalt/), [Anders Jonsson, Ph.D.](http://www.tecn.upf.es/~jonsson/) and [Cristina Cano, Ph.D.](http://ccanobs.github.io/)
 * M.S. in [Intelligent and Interactive Systems](https://www.upf.edu/web/iis), [Universitat Pompeu Fabra](http://www.upf.edu), 2016.
   * Master Thesis Topic: Multi-Agent Reinforcement Learning Methods to Minimize OBSS Interferences.